 When it comes to copyright laws, anything printed before 1928 in most countries becomes public domain, so without legal restrictions hampering the way I felt that it would be nice to share such treasures.
 There are not many Christmas cards amongst my collection, but New Year cards seemed popular.
 There are lots of formal portraits taken in front of giant horse shoes wishing the recipient ‘Bonne Anne’, which I believe means “Happy New Year” in French.

-To keep these cards looking authentic I have not retouched them back to their former glory, they are simply scanned ‘as is’, with a little bit of discolouration, a few marks and imperfect edges.
+To keep the cards looking authentic I have not retouched them back to their former glory (although I could have), they are simply scanned ‘as is’, with a little bit of discolouration, a few marks and imperfect edges.
 I like them better that way.

 Feel free to print these out on light card and use as New Year cards to your family and friends.

 Alternatively, punch a hole in the top corner and use as a gift tag.